noiseprotocol/noise_spec/noise.md

 4. Handshake patterns
 ======================

+A descriptor is some sequence of the tokens from "e, s, dhee, dhes, dhse, dhss".
 A pattern is a sequence of descriptors.
-Descriptors with right-pointing arrows are for messages created and sent by the protocol initiator; with left-pointing arrows are for messages sent by the responder.
+The first descriptor describes the first message sent from the initiator to the responder; the next descriptor describes the response message, and so on.
 All messsages described by the pattern must be sent in order.

-Patterns must follow these security rules:  If a pattern has a single handshake message, the first token in that message's descriptor must be "e", and the second token must be "dhe*x*", where _x_ is a pre-known public key.
+Patterns must follow these security rules:  If a pattern has a single handshake message, the first token in that descriptor must be "e", and the second token must be "dhe*x*", where _x_ is a pre-known public key.
 If a pattern has more than one handshake message, then the initiating message must begin with "e", and the response message must begin with "e, dhee".

 The following is the minimal 2-message pattern.
 It describes an unauthenticated DH handshake: